sourcegraph/sourcegraph-public-snapshot/lsif/data_model.md

 The `documentIdRangeIds` field store a list of _pairs_ of document identifiers and range identifiers.
 To look up a range in this format, the `documentId` must be translated into a document path via the `documentPaths` field.
 This gives the primary key of the document containing the range in the `documents` table, and the range identifier can be looked up in the decoded payload.

 To retrieve a definition or reference result by its identifier, we must first determine in which result chunk it is defined.
 This requires that we take the hash of the identifier (modulo the `numResultChunks` field of the `meta` table).
 This gives us the unique identifier into the `resultChunks` table.
-The format of this payload is discussed below.
-In this example, there is only one result chunk.
+In the running example of this document, there is only one result chunk.
 Larger dumps will have a greater number of result chunks to keep the amount of data encoded in a single database row reasonable.

 **definitions table**